Associate Degrees for Transfer (ADT)

 - Public Health Science

 - Social Justice Studies: Feminist, Queer, and Trans Studies

 - Social Justice Studies: Labor & Community Studies

 - Social Justice Studies: Latin American and Latino/a Studies

 Will more degrees be available in the future?

 Yes, please check back often for a list of updated degrees.

-Majors with an asterisk (*) -- available only through catalog year 2015-16.
+Chemistry, Computer Science and Physics are discontinued ADT majors and they were available only through catalog year 2015-16.
 Questions, please visit the Transfer Center in Science 132.